 About Piano, Academia, and Composition

 For many years, my musical pursuits ran alongside an academic career in mathematics as a professor of Bioengineering and Biostatistics at the University of California, San Francisco.
 I got a PhD in science!
-And I spent a a few decades time researching mathematical applications in biology.
+I spent a a few decades time researching mathematical applications in biology.
 This dual expertise often prompts the familiar reaction: “Ah!
 Musicians and Math!”
-However, I must confess that the connection between music and mathematics seems at best superficial to me, even though some composers use some mathematical operators in their compositions.
-Having said that, some simple mathematical relationships do occasionally appear in my compositions … kind of buried in the background.
+However, I must confess that the connection between music and mathematics seems rather superficial to me.
+A few composers use some mathematical operators in their compositions and some simple mathematical relationships do occasionally appear in my compositions … kind of buried in the background.
+But that, seems to be the extent of it …

-For many years now, I’ve been only doing music.
+Eventually I left Academia, and for many years now, I’ve been only doing music.
 I’m deeply immersed in the vibrant new music scene of the San Francisco Bay Area, engaging as a soloist, chamber musician, and especially as a composer.
-I am a board member of the SF Composers Chamber Orchestra, and I am president of NACUSA SF, an organization devoted to the promotion of new Music.
+I am president of NACUSA/SF, a non-profit organization devoted to the promotion of new Music, and I am on the board the Friction Quartet, a member of the SF Composers Chamber Orchestra.
 I co-organized the Festival of Contemporary Music in San Francisco for many years, co-founded the composers’ groups Irregular Resolutions and Accidental Composers Collective.
-I offer private piano and composition lessons and teach at the Community Music Center in San Francisco.
-My recent compositions include pieces for orchestra, chamber opera, solo piano and violin, two pianos, percussion, and various chamber ensembles.
+As a teacher, I offer private piano and composition lessons and teach at the Community Music Center in San Francisco.
+As a compose, recent compositions include pieces for orchestra, chamber opera, solo piano and violin, two pianos, percussion, and various chamber ensembles.
 My writing weaves together lyricism, dreamlike and sometimes surreal landscapes, diverse rhythmic patterns, and energetic musical movements.
-My style is a 21st-century blend of neo-tonality, intricate counterpoint, modern techniques, classical structures, and I love to experiment new musical forms.
+My style is a 21st-century blend of neo-tonality, intricate counterpoint, modern techniques, classical structures.
+I love to experiment new musical forms.

 The unavoidable self-promotion: I have received numerous ASCAP Plus Awards, music grants, and some international composition competition accolades, along with many NIH (National Institute of Health) grants … but that was another life.